What Is Scope Creep, and How Can You Avoid It?

 Pro tip: We’ve prepared a comprehensive guide to Gantt chart software that can help you choose the right tool for your projects.

-• Document management systems: Platforms like SharePoint, Confluence, and Notion allow for organized storage and sharing of clear project documentation to help maintain a record of scope changes and project decisions.
+- Document management systems: Platforms like SharePoint, Confluence, and Notion allow for organized storage and sharing of clear project documentation (including the resource breakdown structure, for instance) to help maintain a record of scope changes and project decisions.

-• Time tracking platforms: Tools like Harvest and Toggl enable accurate time tracking for tasks and activities.
-These insights help assess resource utilization and identify areas where scope creep affects timelines.
+- Time tracking platforms: Tools like Harvest and Toggl enable accurate time tracking for tasks and activities.
+These insights help assess resource utilization and identify areas where scope creep in project management affects timelines.

-Now that you’re aware of effective tools for project scope management, let’s explore the essential project management documents that serve as pillars against scope creep.
+Now that you’re aware of effective tools for project scope management, let’s explore the essential project management documents that serve as pillars against scope creeping.

 What project management documents can help with scope creep?